iterati/lumino/README.md

 ## Palette Config

-You can configure your palette by editing the ```color_palette``` array located at the top of ```modes.cpp```.
-Values from 0 to 255 will work with 255 being full power.
+You can configure your palette by editing the **color_palette** array located at the top of **modes.cpp** Values from 0 to 255 will work with 255 being full power.
 Lumino uses a gamma-curved palette to provide a more relative brightness.
 This means that a palette value of (64, 0, 0) should be red and about half as bright as (128, 0, 0).

 Colors are listed in modes.cpp and have their hex number documented next to them.
 For instance, red (255, 0, 0) is marked as (0x08).
 Each level of dimness applied by adding 0x40 to the value.
 So the different dimnesses of red are 0x08, 0x48, 0x88, and 0xc8.
 Since the value is hex (base16) values for 10 - 15 (16 is 0x10), are a (10), b (11), c (12), d (13), e (14), and f (15).
 The dimmest blue is 0xd8.
 0x18 (the hex value for blue) + 0xc0 (c(12) + 1 = d(13)).